jiankaiwang/ITHandbook/database/cassendra_authentication.md

 authenticator: PasswordAuthenticator
 ```

+### Increase replication factor
+---

-* increase the `replication factor` to prevent the only one node (default node count is 1) going down, and no longer login the service again.
-A replication factor of 1 means that there is only one copy of each row in the cluster.
-A replication factor of 2 means two copies of each row, where each copy is on a different node.
+* increase the `replication factor` to prevent the only one node (default node count is 1) going down, refer to [more info](https://jiankaiwang.gitbooks.io/itsys/content/database/cassandra_data_replication.html)

 ```bash
 # login the cassendra service